Hypermobility and Sleep

 Finding your sleep position when hypermobile

-So we looked at the various sleeping positions that those with hypermobility often choose.
-What you have probably noticed by now though, is that with hypermobility and sleeping positions, it is the other issues that come with hypermobility that cause most of the problems with sleeping.
+So, we looked at the sleeping positions that those with hypermobility often choose.
+What you have probably noticed by now is that with hypermobility and sleeping positions, it is the other issues that come with hypermobility that cause most of the problems with sleeping.
 A generic, do this or sleep in this exact way is not going to help you.
-You need to figure out which sleeping position is best for you and your individual joint, gastric, or breathing issues.
+You must determine which sleeping position is best for you and your joint, gastric, or breathing issues.

-But, don’t worry, you’re not alone in this.
-I have worked with and helped hundreds 0f people with hypermobility and EDS, tweaking and modifying sleeping positions so that they work for them and their issues.
-Each sleeping position has many modifications you can make, so that it helps your main issues, without causing multiple others.
-Now, this gets complicated and it is most definitely a visual teaching section of this article, so let’s cover it via video.
+But don’t worry, you’re not alone in this.
+I have worked with and helped hundreds of people with hypermobility and EDS, tweaking and modifying sleeping positions so that they work for them and their issues.
+Each sleeping position has many modifications you can make so that it helps your main issues without causing multiple others.
+Now, this gets complicated, and text isn’t good for visual teaching, so let’s cover the next section via video.

 Sleep set up for those with hypermobility